 Skip to main content

-I’ll be the first to admit that church property management is the least exciting part of a job in ministry, but someone has to be the one to clean the bathrooms, restock supplies, and ensure the floral decorations are fresh.
+I’ll be the first to admit that church property management is not particularly exciting, but don't underestimate the huge value of having clean bathrooms, restocked supplies, and fresh floral decorations.

 I’ll cover: